spacelift-io/user-documentation/docs/faq/README.md

 ### How to submit a feature request?

-We are currently working on a new feature request portal.
-In the meantime, if you would like to create a feature request or ask for an update on a current request, please use Slack or the in-app chat to contact our team.
+While logged in to the SaaS UI under Feedback center > Request a feature.
+For self hosted (and if you don't have a SaaS account), if you would like to create a feature request or ask for an update on a current request, please use Slack or the email support@spacelift.io to contact our team.

 {% endif %}